ChuckBTaylor/react-component-mounting-and-unmounting-web-082817/README.md

 ## Overview

 We'll describe what happens in the mounting and unmounting phases of a React component's lifecycle.

 ## Objectives

 1. Describe the `componentWillMount` and `componentDidMount` lifecycle methods in the mounting phase
 2. Describe the `componentWillUnmount` lifecycle method in the unmounting phase

+//Look, I made a change

 ## Setup and Cleanup

 A React component's lifecycle contains distinct phases for creation and deletion.
 In coding terms, these are called **mounting** and **unmounting**.
 You can also think of them as "setup" and "cleanup".